 POKÉMON SP: A special Pokémon trained by a particular Trainer, with a symbol in its name to show its owner.
-A Zapdos acrd has a different name from a Zapdos card because Zapdos is a Team Galactic's Pokémon and the contract of the name.
+A Zapdos and has a different name from a Zapdos card because Zapdos is a Team Galactic's Pokémon and the and the part of the name.